CentralLaserFacility/CLF.DotNet.ChannelAccess/Clf.ChannelAccess/Docs/_draft_01/PV access from CSharp 01.md

         field(NELM,"1")     # Array length is ONE element }

 The 'record' statement declares a PV, of a particular type such as 'waveform', 'ao' ('analog output') and so on.
-There are a couple of dozen different standard options for the 'record type', and the one's we're most likely to encounter (for EPAC) are
+There are a couple of dozen different standard options for the 'record type', and the one's we're most likely to encounter are

      aai        Analog Array Input
      aao        Analog Array Output